Will-Dolan/ITP450-DataScience-Fall2024/week3/README.md

 ```
 Note:

-'mamba init bash':  This command initializes Mamba (a fast package manager) for the Bash shell.
+**'mamba init bash'**:  This command initializes Mamba (a fast package manager) for the Bash shell.
 It modifies the shell configuration to include Mamba so that you can use it directly in your terminal.

-'source ~/.bashrc':  This command reloads your shell configuration by sourcing the .bashrc file.
+**'source ~/.bashrc'**:  This command reloads your shell configuration by sourcing the .bashrc file.
 It ensures that the changes made by 'mamba init bash' take effect immediately without needing to restart the terminal.

 ```
 mamba create --name torch-env